A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

 This good agreement between the He$^+$-ionizing emission rates from observations in I\,Zw\,18 and the theoretical predictions of BPASS and Starburst99 does not signal a need for extra emission by weak-wind self-stripped stars (purple shading in Fig.\,\ref{fig:iotons}).
 However, those theoretical values are proportional to the SFR, which, in the case of \cite{Bortolini24}, is based on PARSEC models.
-As we have seen in Sect.\,\ref{sec:stellar_evolution}, these models are likely to strongly underestimate cool SG lifetimes at I\,Zw\,18 metallicity, which would lead to an overestimated SFR.
-In Appendix\,\ref{app:numbers} we find a minimum SFR for I\,Zw\,18 of 0.019\,M$_\odot$/yr based on the assumption that the 28 observed cool SGs at $5.0 < \log ( L / L_\odot ) < 5.6$ are in a helium-burning phase that lasts 7\% of their lifetime.
-If the true SFR of I\,Zw\,18 were closer to this value, BPASS and Starburst99 could underpredict $Q$(He$^+$) by about a factor ten, and extra sources of this emission would indeed be required.
-Future short-wavelength observations of massive main-sequence stars in I\,Zw\,18 may provide a less model-dependent value of its SFR.
-This would give vital clues for our self-stripping scenario as well as Starburst99 and BPASS models.
+As seen in Sect.\,\ref{sec:models}, these models likely strongly underestimate cool SG lifetimes at I\,Zw\,18 metallicity, which would lead to an overestimated SFR.
+Similarly, the value of $\sim$1\,M$_\odot$/yr from \cite{Annibali13} is based on evolutionary models from \cite{Fagotto94} that live as cool SGs only briefly (i.e., during carbon burning).
+In Appendix\,\ref{app:numbers}, we find a minimum SFR of 0.019\,M$_\odot$/yr for I\,Zw\,18, assuming that the 28 observed cool SGs at $5.0 < \log ( L / L_\odot ) < 5.6$ are in a helium-burning phase lasting 7\% of their lifetime.
+If the true SFR of I\,Zw\,18 were closer to this value, BPASS and Starburst99 could underpredict $Q$(He$^+$) by about a factor 10, and extra sources of this emission would indeed be required.
+According to Eq.\,\ref{eq:woo}, the SFR matching the $Q(\mathrm{He}^+)$ value from \cite{Kehrig15} would be $\sim$0.06\,M$_\odot$/yr, implying that a lower SFR can also account for the extreme ionizing photon conditions in I\,Zw\,18.
+Future short-wavelength observations of massive MS stars in I\,Zw\,18 may provide a less model-dependent value of its SFR.
+This would give vital clues for our self-stripping scenario, as well as for Starburst99 and BPASS models.